WrestleMania 38: Undercard matches

-YouTuber, boxer, and Internet personality Logan Paul teamed up with The Miz to face The Mysterios at WrestleMania 38.
+YouTuber, boxer, and Internet personality Logan Paul teamed up with The Miz to face The Mysterios (Rey Mysterio and Dominik Mysterio) at WrestleMania 38.

 On the January 31 episode of Raw, The Miz defeated Dominik Mysterio.
 The following week, Dominik and his father Rey Mysterio were guests on "Miz TV".
 Rey claimed that Miz cheated to defeat Dominik while Miz took issue that Rey had an opportunity to qualify for the WWE Championship Elimination Chamber match while he did not and also that Rey was the cover star of the WWE 2K22 video game.
 Miz also questioned if Rey was truly Dominik's dad, referencing the child custody battle that Rey had with Eddie Guerrero back at SummerSlam in 2005.
 Dominik then defeated Miz in a rematch.
 Rey then defeated Miz during the Elimination Chamber Kickoff pre-show.
 Later backstage, Miz accused Rey of cheating due to Dominik and said he would find a tag team partner who was a "global superstar".
 On the following episode of Raw, as Miz teased the identity of his partner to face Rey and Dominik at WrestleMania 38, The Mysterios interrupted, stating it did not matter who Miz had chosen.
 Miz then revealed his partner as social media personality Logan Paul, after which, Miz and Paul attacked The Mysterios.
-On February 28, Miz confirmed via Twitter that the match would take place at Night 1.
+On February 28, Miz confirmed via Twitter that the match would take place on Night 1.

 On the February 21 episode of Raw, Edge made his first post-Royal Rumble appearance where he issued an open challenge for WrestleMania 38.
 The following week, Edge came out to see who would answer his challenge, which was accepted by AJ Styles.
-Edge then stated he was glad Styles accepted as it was a match he had been wanting; however, he wanted the "pitbull" AJ Styles who reigned as WWE Champion, not the AJ Styles who had been Omos' tag team partner for the majority of the past year.
+Edge then stated he was glad Styles accepted as it was a match he had been wanting; however, he wanted the "pitbull" AJ Styles who reigned as WWE Champion, not the AJ Styles who had been Omos's tag team partner for the majority of the prior year.
 Edge then turned heel and attacked Styles, after which, a conflicted Edge performed two con-chair-tos on Styles.
 On the March 7 episode, the match was scheduled for Night 2.

 On March 3, 2022, WWE Chairman and chief executive officer Vince McMahon made a rare media appearance for a live interview on The Pat McAfee Show.
 During the interview, McMahon offered Pat McAfee a match at WrestleMania 38.
-McAfee primarily served as the color commentator on SmackDown, but gladly accepted and McMahon stated that he would find him an opponent.
-On the following night's episode of SmackDown, Raw's Austin Theory, who had been under the tutelage of McMahon for the past several weeks, revealed himself as McAfee's opponent at WrestleMania 38.
+McAfee has primarily served as the color commentator on SmackDown, but gladly accepted and McMahon stated that he would find him an opponent.
+On the following night's episode of SmackDown, Raw's Austin Theory, who had been under the tutelage of McMahon for several weeks, revealed himself as McAfee's opponent at WrestleMania 38.
 This marked McAfee's first match since NXT TakeOver: WarGames in December 2020.
 On March 7, the match was scheduled for Night 2.